582Multimedia/motion-graphics/assignments-a2025.md

 ---

-# Assignment: Personal Demo Reel
+# Project 4: Personal Demo Reel

 ## Overview
 This project invites you to showcase your creative range and technical abilities through a professional demo reel.
 The reel should feature highlights from your multimedia and design work, presented in a cohesive, engaging, and polished sequence.
 This is your opportunity to present your best work in a format suitable for job applications, internships, portfolios, or personal branding.